kukielp/sample-blog/_posts/2020-06-11-EFS-LAMBDA-EC2.md

 Click "Create Function".
 Once the function is created, navigate back to IAM and edit the Role and add the policy we created earlier.
 Apply that change and we are now ready to test Lambda and EFS.

-Within Lambda scroll down to "VPN" and click "Edit".
+Within Lambda scroll down to "VPC" and click "Edit".
 Select "Custom VPC" we will use the default VPC for this example so select that.
-Select the Subnets, as we selected the default VPC there was only 1 subnet.
+Select the Subnets, as we selected the default VPC there will be only 1 subnet avaliable.

 In Security group select "EC2-Security Group" which we created right at the beginning of this walk through.
 We don't need any incoming access and can't ssh to the Lambda for this example so we can reuse this security group.